 The grooming aisle of a pet supply store will offer a variety of shampoo options and related products.
 Choose a pet shampoo designed to treat your cat’s special needs.
 Many manufacturers are using botanicals and homeopathic oils to blend cleansing, deodorizing and medicated properties that are safe for use on animals.

 Avoid pet shampoos that list any of the following as active ingredients:

 There are times when housemates really need a bath!
 This principle is true of humans and pets.

 When your feline friend needs a fresh scent, try a gentle cleansing and deodorizing cat shampoo.
-Magic Coat Cat Tearless Shampoo (aff) is a good choice.
+Magic Coat Cat Tearless Shampoo (affiliate link) is a good choice.
 The all-natural formula is free of dyes, and it cleans, conditions and deodorizes with no detergents to irritate eyes.

 Avoid getting shampoo in a cats ears, eyes or nose — regardless of the safe formula.

 (Got an extra-tough problem?
 Read what to do if your cat gets skunked.)

 Cats, especially older ones, may develop skin conditions that trigger excessive itching, flaking and dry the fur.
 Shampoos with natural oils such as chamomile and aloe vera help nourish the skin and fur and relieve itching.
 Espree Natural Silky Show Cat Shampoo is designed to soothe skin and moisturize brittle coats.

 If the skin is irritated or has open sores, consult your veterinarian; there may be an infection present or other health issues that require medical attention.